Surbhi-Kohli/DockerAndk8s/6ManagingImagesAndContainers.md

 When we use 'docker start',container runs in detached mode by default, while when using 'docker run',container runs in attached mode.

 ## Which mode to use and why does it matter?
-Attached means that the output of the running container matters to the terminal and the termical is listening to it and  may need to show that. eg, if the container has code that should log something in terminal,that will get logged in case of attached mode and not in detached mode.
+Attached means that the output of the running container matters to the terminal and the termin al is listening to it and  may need to show that. eg, if the container has code that should log something in terminal,that will get logged in case of attached mode and not in detached mode.
 Consider our container running the goal creation node app.If I add a goal in the app running from container, the terminal loggs the newly added goal
 <img width="954" alt="Screenshot 2023-05-11 at 9 18 09 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/9a77f1d6-791f-4e57-81a0-8054e95f3672">